A/C Condenser Buyer's Guide

 - Replace it once you start noticing warm air coming out of the A/C vents, a burnt odor coming out of the vents, or that overheating subsides when your car moves.

 - Replacing a faulty A/C condenser saves you from more expensive problems like a full A/C system failure.

-In order for your car’s air conditioning (A/C) unit to handle the pressurized gas from the compressor, it needs a condenser.
-The automotive air conditioner condenser is a kind of heat exchanger that somehow looks like a thinner engine radiator.
+In order for your car’s air conditioning (A/C) unit to handle the pressurized gas from the compressor, it needs a condenser, which is a kind of heat exchanger.
 It is mounted behind the grille and in front of the radiator for it to cool off with the help of the wind.
 Most A/C condensers nowadays are made of aluminum, while older models had copper coils.

 To understand the condenser's significance to your vehicle's performance, let's discuss the automative A/C system.

 How Do Car A/C Systems Work?

 Before you get to enjoy the cold breeze inside the cabin, the A/C unit needs to perform a series of tasks.
 A car’s A/C unit features a closed loop system that houses a pressurized agent known as the refrigerant.

 Closed loop means that the system needs to stay blocked from atmospheric pressure that can ruin the circulation of the refrigerant during the cooling process.
 If there is a leak somewhere in the valves or you’re A/C compressor, your cabin can transform into a giant oven during the day.

 First, a compressor circulates the refrigerant by compressing it in its gas state and passing it to the condenser through the high pressure valves.
 The A/C fan then cools down the refrigerant inside the condenser and turns it into liquid.